azurecitadel/azurecitadel.github.io/workshops/terraform/lab8.md

 The destruction will take several minutes.
 While that is running you can move to the next section and push the module up to GitHub.

-If you have **insufficient directory permissions** then your module will have hardcoded the Terraform Service Principal ID and secret values.
+If you have **insufficient directory permissions** then your module will have hardcoded the Terraform service principal ID and secret values.
 You can turn those into variables and continue, or skip to the [extending Terraform into ARM section](#extending-terraform-into-arm).

 ## Push to GitHub